amitech20/working-on-Readme/README.md

 ## Installation

-Clone the repository and Move to the folder
+Clone the repository and move to the folder

 `git clone https://github.com/zuri-training/auth-wiki-team7.git`

 `cd auth-wiki-team7`

 To fetch for remote updates

 `git fetch origin`

 Pull latest changes from the main branch

 `git pull origin main`

 **NEXT:**